payini/FFmpegBlazorDemo/README.md

 The first demo we are going to do, is to replicate the sample code in the NuGet package docs, with some enhancements.

-### Logs Component
+### Logger Component

-The sample demo in the NuGet package docs, is logging data to the browser's console logs, let's create a `Logs` component, so we can see the logs right on the page, as well as as progress indicator.
+The sample demo in the NuGet package docs, is logging data to the browser's console logs, let's create a `Logger` component, so we can see the logs right on the page, as well as as progress indicator.

 Add a **Logger.razor** component to the **Shared** folder, with the following code: